 - Maple syrup (real, not that fake, cheap crap in the old lady bottle)

 - If you have a non-stick griddle, preheat to 350 degrees.
-If using a nonstick skillet, heat on medium to medium-high.
+If using a nonstick skillet, heat on medium.

 - Add all dry ingredients to a large mixing bowl and whisk to combine.

-- Place all wet ingredients, except for bananas and blueberries, into another bowl and mix well.
+- Place all of the wet ingredients, except for the bananas and blueberries, into another bowl and mix well.
 Add the wet mixture to the dry ingredients and mix until well combined, but do not over mix.
 Leaving some lumps is just fine.
+Toss the mashed banana and blueberries into the batter and stir until everything is combined.
+Set the pancake batter aside and allow it to rest for 5 minutes.

-- Pour 1/4 cup of batter for each pancake.
-But, if you’re like me and want your pancakes the size of manhole covers, allow 1/2 cup of batter per pancake.
+- Once the cooking surface is ready use a ¼ cup of the batter for each pancake.
+But, if you’re like me and want your pancakes the size of manhole covers, allow ½ cup of batter per pancake.